A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Introduction

 For parameterized PDEs, model order reduction (MOR) has seen great development in the last decade \cite{MR3672144}.
 A particular instance is the reduced basis method (RBM)\cite{Hesthaven2016,Quarteroni2016}.
 The main idea is a splitting into an offline- and online phase.
 In the offline phase, a sufficiently rich reduced basis (RB) is constructed with the full order model (FOM) that computes high-fidelity solutions.
-Subsequently, a projection-based surrogate model is build from the reduced basis.
+Subsequently, a projection-based surrogate model is built from the reduced basis.
 In the online phase, the resulting reduced order model (ROM) is evaluated with preferably no need to touch the high-fidelity complexity at all.
-In the context of parameter optimization for multiscale problems, model order reduction can be used to accelerate the repeated solving of the respective multiscale method.
+In the context of parameter optimization for multiscale problems, model order reduction can be used to accelerate repeated solves of the respective multiscale method.

 Meanwhile, several applications of the RBM in the context of multiscale methods have been proposed in~\cite{Efendiev2013,HesthavenZhangEtAl2015,Nguyen2008} for the MsFEM, in~\cite{AB12,AB13,AB14_2,AB14,A19} for the HMM, in~\cite{RBLOD,tsrblod} for the LOD and in \cite{Boy2008,OS12,OS2014,SO15} for other related approaches.
-In the referenced works, the RBM has been used along with a parameterization of the local problems for speeding up the solution process of a single multiscale problem, whereas in~\cite{RBLOD, Nguyen2008,OS12,OS2014,SO15,tsrblod}, a ROM is built for each individual local problem in the context of parameterized multiscale problems.
-For an overview of localized model order reduction and application to parameterized multiscale problems, we refer to the review article \cite{BIORSS21}.
+In these works, the RBM has been used along with a parameterization of the local problems for speeding up the solution process of a single multiscale problem, whereas in~\cite{RBLOD, Nguyen2008,OS12,OS2014,SO15,tsrblod}, a ROM is built for each individual local problem in the context of parameterized multiscale problems.
+For an overview of localized MOR and applications to parameterized multiscale problems, we refer to the review article \cite{BIORSS21}.